Why cultural awareness is vital when doing business in the Arabic-speaking world

 Modern Standard Arabic (MSA) acts as the lingua franca across the Arab world.
 It is generally reserved for formal situations such as news broadcasts or official documents and print media.
 On a day-to-day basis, regional and more informal dialects are used.
 However, they differ widely from one country to another, to the point that they can be considered different languages.
 This means that the level of comprehension between these dialects can vary.
 It’s not uncommon to see someone being interviewed in an Arabic dialect on the news with MSA subtitles.

 If you are engaging with the Arab world in general, you may choose to use MSA.
 If, on the other hand, you have a large customer base in one single Arab country, the best approach might be to use that country’s dialect.
-This is where it pays to seek advice and follow the guidance of a localization professional.
+This is where it pays to seek advice and follow the guidance of a localisation professional.

 Think about your product or service